Reemployment Case Management - Frequently Asked Questions

 Is meeting with Career Planners the only requirement for being in the RCM?

-Unemployment claimants also will face a higher requirement in terms of the amount of weekly reemployment activity that they must perform to maintain unemployment benefits under Reemployment Case Management.
+Unemployment claimants also will face a higher requirement in terms of the amount of weekly reemployment activities that they must perform to maintain unemployment benefits under Reemployment Case Management.

-What activities will qualify under the new work search requirements for maintaining an unemployment claim?
+What activities qualify under the new work search requirements for maintaining an unemployment claim?

-With the launch of RCM, Iowa will require that most unemployment claimants complete a minimum of four reemployment activities per week.
+With the launch of RCM, Iowa now requires that most unemployment claimants complete a minimum of four reemployment activities per week.
 Claimants will report this activity through the IowaWORKS online system.